calwoodford/anki_decks/README.md

 Please feel free to submit pull requests, which will be added to the decks on the [Anki Web website](https://ankiweb.net/shared/info/1120412708?cb=1695934122268).

+Note: These questions and answers were created in autumn 2023, and information may become outdated in the future.

 ------------------------------------------------------------------------------------------------------------------------